 Farmer Dave is located in New York State and specializes in organic, high-quality pet supplies for small pet owners.
 His hay selection is unfortunately limited to timothy hay, but he offers it in 1st, 2nd, and 3rd cuttings.
 He also ships LARGE boxes of hay, great for guinea pig owners with a whole house of hungry piggies.
 Currently, he offers 10 lb., 25 lb., and 35 lb. boxes.

 If you’re interested in buying guinea pig hay directly from a farmer but don’t need such large quantities, check out Fay’s Hay.
 Also located in New York State, Alicia Fay owns a small family farm that sells hay to large animal farms in the northeast.
 Now they offer their delicious guinea pig grass to small pet owners as well.
-All of their hay is pesticide and chemical free, and naturally sun and wind dried on their farm.
+All of their hay is pesticide and chemical-free, as well as naturally sun and wind dried on their farm.